Developer Tools for UI Debugging

 Pixie can be downloaded from Apple Developer website (Xcode > Open Developer Tool > More Developer Tools…) in Additional Tools for Xcode package.

 Thank you for reading.
-If you like the article, please follow me and check my github.
+If you like the article, please follow me and share.

 Show authors more ❤️ with 👏’s